usethesource/rascal-website/docs/CompileTimeErrors/UndeclaredNonTerminal/index.md

 #### Pitfalls

 The source location of the non-terminal is not yet available, so the error message mentions the module in which this occurs.

+message mentions the module in which this occurs.